Why Long-Term Disability Benefits May Be Terminated After Initial Approval

 While you are receiving benefits from your insurance company, they will likely ask you to provide updated medical records.
 This is to ensure that your health condition continues to meet the requirements of your policy.
 Sometimes, your insurance company may question the validity of your pain or decide that your medical records alone are not strong enough, in which your benefits may be terminated based on insufficient evidence.

 How to counteract this: It can be very useful to ask your physician for a personal report of your symptoms.
 It is important to be honest with your doctor about how your disability affects you, so they can highlight the various ways your condition impairs you that your medical records may not cover.
-It can be imperative to your claim that your insurance company have a more in-depth understanding of your condition than medical records alone.
+It can be imperative to your claim that your insurance company has a more in-depth understanding of your condition than medical records alone.

 You may also want to seek supplementary evaluations by other medical professionals or vocational experts who can provide additional evidence for your condition.
 Another way to bolster your claim is to request impact statements from personal acquaintances such as friends, family, or coworkers.
-People with whom you have personal relationships maybe be able describe the ways they have witnessed your disability affect your daily life.
+People with whom you have personal relationships maybe be able to describe the ways they have witnessed your disability affect your daily life.
 The more evidence proving your disability should not be terminated, the better.

 Video Surveillance Investigation